cloudfoundry/dotnet-core-buildpack/README.md

 # Cloud Foundry buildpack: .NET Core

 A Cloud Foundry buildpack for .NET Core applications.
-Tested with [ASP.NET Core RC2][] applications that target .NET Core.
+Tested with [ASP.NET Core 1.0 RTM][] applications that target .NET Core.

 For more information about ASP.NET Core see: